Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Henri Poincaré’s Work on Relativity, 1898--1906

 \subsection{Poincaré 1906: Systematizing the Principle of Relativity and the Role of the Principle of Least Action}

-In his major 1906 memoir \cite{poincare-1906}, Poincaré offered a complete technical and mathematical elaboration of the results sketched in his brief 1905 note.
-He systematically developed the Lorentz transformations, their group structure, and the implications for dynamics.
-This work contains several elements of great importance:

-\begin{itemize} \item the explicit, detailed demonstration that the Lorentz transformations form a group; \item the law of velocity addition; \item the rewriting of Lorentz’s electrodynamics in a manifestly invariant form; \item the introduction—still implicit—of a new conception of four-dimensional space-time; \item the integration of the principle of least action within the framework of relativistic invariances, giving the theory an elegant and powerful variational foundation. \end{itemize}
+In his major Palermo memoir, submitted in July 1905 and published in the 1906 volume of the \emph{Rendiconti} \cite{poincare1906}, Poincaré gave the complete technical and mathematical elaboration of the results announced in his brief 1905 note.
+He systematically developed the Lorentz transformations, their group structure, and their consequences for electrodynamics, electron dynamics, and gravitation.
+This work contains several elements of great importance: \begin{itemize} \item the explicit and detailed demonstration that the Lorentz transformations form a group, which Poincaré called the Lorentz group; \item the law of velocity addition; \item the transformation laws for electric density, charge velocity, current, electromagnetic fields, potentials, and force; \item the rewriting of Lorentz's electrodynamics in a covariant form; \item the use of a four-dimensional formal analogy, especially through the invariant quadratic form; \item the integration of the principle of least action into the Lorentz-invariant formulation of electron dynamics. \end{itemize}

-This last point is crucial: by requiring that a system’s action be invariant under the Lorentz group, Poincaré introduced a method that would become the language of twentieth-century theoretical physics.
-It is this variational framework that made possible the modern formulations of general relativity and relativistic quantum mechanics.
-By this approach, Poincaré anticipated the importance of invariance principles and symmetries, which would become central to gauge theories and particle physics.
-Thus, the 1906 article is not merely an extension but the full systematization of the rapid announcements of 1905.